OlympusDAO/verified-ohmies/backend/README.md

 - `VERCEL_BACKEND_PROJECT_ID`: The Vercel project ID
 - `VERCEL_TOKEN`:

-The app requires the following environment variables to be present:
+The following environment variables need to be present in GitHub Actions, and will be passed to Vercel.

 - `DISCORD_BOT_TOKEN`:
 - `JWT_SECRET`: the JWT secret shared between the backend and discord.
 See [above](#JWT)